On this day, August 31, in 1945, the world-famous singing-songwriter Van Morrison, “Van the Man,” was born.

 A six-time Grammy Award winner, a recipient of the Brit Award for Outstanding Contribution to Music, Sir George Ivan Morrison, OBE, has had a career that speaks for itself.
 Almost every record collection in the world has some Van Morrison included.
 Just from “Brown Eyed Girl,” to “Domino,” and “Gloria” his music simply speaks for itself.

-Celebrating “Van the Man" on the anniversary of this remarkable acheivement, we decided to take a look at some interesting factoids about the Belfast big man:
+Celebrating “Van the Man" on the anniversary of his birthday we decided to take a look at some interesting factoids about the Belfast big man.

 1. Morrison is a member of both the Songwriters Hall of Fame and the Rock and Roll Hall of Fame.
 At his Rock and Roll Hall of Fame induction ceremony in 1993, Robbie Robertson, a former member of The Band, said of Morrison, "In the tradition of the great Irish poets and the great soul singers, he is the Caruso of rock and roll."

 2. “Van the Man” started out as a teenager covering popular hits in clubs in Northern Ireland.
 His first hit came as a member of a band called "Them" when he wrote and recorded "Gloria," in 1964.
 This now classic tune was the B-side of the single "Baby, Please Don't Go."